ayreeve/READ-FIRST/README.md

 Hello!
 Have a look at info provided below for better orientation on this page (and, who knows, maybe some value, _secret_ information...).

-Welcome on my GH profile.
+Welcome to my GH profile.
 You can find some of my recent projects here.
 I have divided content in “Repositories” tab into three sections, for better readability and clarity (and also because I care about UX).

-1. In section one (numbers from 1 to 3), you can find websites (mostly designed and coded by myself; one of them are inspired by PSD template).
-The details are important for me, so in some pages I also designed logos and created a textual content (if you like animal and Orwell you may like the Entire website too –  but don’t rush with scrolling down).
+1. In section one (numbers from 1 to 3), you can find websites (mostly designed and coded by myself; one of them is inspired by PSD template).
+The details are important to me, so on some pages I also designed logos and created a textual content (if you like animal and Orwell you may like the Entire website too –  but don’t rush with scrolling down).
 I’ve used: HTML, CSS/SASS, Bootstrap, RWD, Grunt, Git and a pinch sense of humor.

 2. In section two no.: 4-8) I placed pure JS/jQuery projects.
 Used: HTML, CSS, Bootstrap, RWD, pure JS, jQuery, Ajax, API Grunt, Git and abuse “Why?!” question.